unagex/immudb-operator/docs/configuration.md

 ## Immudb Status

-The resource `status` is updated by the immudb operator.
+The `status` field of the `Immudb` resource is updated by the immudb operator.
 It gives real-time status of the database.

 | Name | Type | Description |
 | --- | --- | --- |